teimuraz/kenkou-socket-server/README.md

 ### Description
 The socket server is build with Akka TCP.

-Server listens to port 9099 through `UsersClientManager` actor.
+Server listens on port 9099 through `UsersClientManager` actor.

 Once new user client is connected, `UserClientManager` delegates event from connected user